2019 Iranian shoot-down of American drone: Incident

 An RQ-4 Global Hawk similar to that downed by Iran.

 Iranians stated that the P-8 had heeded warnings and moved further off the Iranian coast.
-The P-8 is a naval aircraft that the U.S. uses for surveillance that is equipped with weapons to destroy ships and submarines.
+The P-8 is a naval aircraft that the U.S. uses for surveillance and is armed with weapons to destroy ships and submarines.
 Hours later, the Pentagon confirmed the presence of a P-8 Poseidon aircraft close to the incident.

 U.S. President Donald Trump later echoed Hajizadeh's statement regarding the P-8:

 There was a plane with 38 people yesterday, did you see that?
 I think that’s a big story.
 They had it in their sights and they didn’t shoot it down.
 I think they were very wise not to do that.
 And we appreciate that they didn’t do that.
 I think that was a very wise decision.

 On June 25, Russian Security Council Secretary Nikolai Patrushev echoed the Iranian account, stating Russian military intelligence showed that the U.S. drone was shot down in Iranian airspace.
 Patrushev said that Iran "has always been and remains our ally and partner".